faressoft/Alt-Tab---Node.JS-Coding-Challenge-Public/README.md

 ## Bad Things 😓

 * I wrapped the response with `{meta: {}, data: {HERE}}`.
 In real world we should not break the API unless we agreed on this.
 I did it this time to allow you to have a look to my framework.
 * I used the minimal parts of a framework that I built from more than 3 years.
-Some parts of the code need a revamp since they have a really bad implementation, consistency, naming, documentation like `router.js`, `response.js`, `tasks.js`, `helpers/validate.js`, etc.
+Some parts of the code need a revamp since they have a really bad implementation, consistency, naming, documentation like `router.js`, `response.js`, `tasks.js`, `helpers/validate.js`, most of the middlewares, helpers, misc modules, etc.

 # Getting Started